antmicro/protoplaster/README.md

 * `bitstream_path` - path to a test bitstream that is going to be flashed

 ## Writing additional modules
 Apart from base modules available in Protoplaster, you can provide your own extended modules.
 The module should contain a `test.py` file in the root path.
 That file should contain a test class that is decorated with `ModuleName("")` from `protoplaster.conf.module` package.
 That decorator tells Protoplaster what the name of the module is.
 With that information Protoplaster can then correctly initialize the test parameters.
+The test class should contain `name()` method used to populate `device_name` field in csv output.

 The description of the external module should be added to the yaml file as for other tests.
 By default, external modules are searched in the `/etc/protoplaster` directory.
 If you want to store them in a different path, use the `--custom-tests` argument to set your own path.
 The individual tests run by Protoplaster should be present in the main class in the `test.py` file.
 The class's name should start with `Test`, and every test's name in that class should also start with `test`.
 An example of the extended module's test: